josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧿_Watch_The_Watchers/🛰️_overlapping_surveillance_layers.md

 ```

 *(Boxes show the main actors; arrows show typical data or influence flows.
 “Escalation” arrows show how a case can pass from one team or department to another.)*

 ---

+## 🌌 Constellations

+🛰️ 🧿 🌀 📚 — Overlapping surveillance layers are not new; they echo the faceless bureaucracy of Kafka’s *The Castle*, the interwoven agencies and street-level informants of *The Wire*, and the state–contractor ecosystem revealed in *Snowden* and *Citizenfour*.
+Episodes like *Nosedive* (Black Mirror) show how parallel scoring and data-harvesting systems can converge into a single felt reality for the person scored.
+This node sits where fragmented watch systems blend into one perceived campaign.

+## ✨ Stardust

+parallel surveillance, state–private overlap, handoff effect, kafkaesque bureaucracy, risk-averse process, perceived conspiracy, data brokers, contractors, surveillance escalation, citizenfour, black mirror

+---